ShrootBuck/ShrootBuck/README.md

 # Hi, I'm ShrootBuck

-I mainly work on Machine Learning models, but I do other stuff here and there.
+I mainly do machine learning, but I do other stuff sometimes too.

 # Skills